DIYtranscriptomics/DIYtranscriptomics.github.io/_projects/2019-01-12-Lecture_intro.markdown

 title: 'Course overview'
 subtitle: 'precourse lectures'
 date: 2019-01-12 00:00:00
-description: A brief (but important!) overview that describes how the course is structuerd and how you can get the most from the material on this website.
+description: A brief (but important!) overview that describes how the course is structured and how you can get the most from the material on this website.
 featured_image: '/images/welcome_mat_dna.jpeg'
 ---